pretzelhammer/rust-blog/posts/too-many-brainfuck-compilers.md

 I learned a lot and still far less than I thought I would.
 Remember that laundry list of fancy terms I mentioned back in the intro of this article?
 Yeah well, I still don't know what half of that stuff is.

 While doing the research and coding for this project I finally learned what _auto-vectorization_, _inlining_, _endianess_, _system calls_, _LLVM_, _SIMD_, and _ABI_ are.
 On one hand, I also think I kinda get what _linking_ is on a very basic level, but on the other hand, whenever I read anything about _linking_ I get confused because it seems like the linker actually does a whole bunch of really crazy complicated code manipulations other than just playing connect-the-dots with some global symbols, so I don't feel like I "fully get" what a linker does exactly just yet.
-I get what _custom allocators_ are in concept but I don't get why, for example, Allocator X is more perfomant than Allocator Y for certain workloads.
+I get what _custom allocators_ are in concept but I don't get why, for example, Allocator X is more performant than Allocator Y for certain workloads.
 I guess this project never forced me to figure out how heap allocations work in assembly so it makes sense that allocators are still a mystery to me.
 I know that _TLS_ stands for Thread Local Storage and people love talking about it but I don't know why.
 I know _padding_ is a thing that exists purely to serve _alignment_ but I have no clue why _alignment_ is so important.
 Apparently if the data in your program is _aligned_ everything is faster and if it's _unaligned_ it's either slow or completely unusable.
 But why?
 What is it with all this magical _alignment_ stuff?

 I was very surprised by how much easier it was to write the x86_64 and aarch64 compilers compared to the WebAssembly and LLVM IR compilers.
 I think this mostly has to do with the fact that brainfuck is a super simple language that maps very cleanly to low-level assembly instructions and if I was writing compilers for a higher-level language it'd be easier to map higher-level constructs to WebAssembly and LLVM IR than x86_64 and aarch64 but I've never tried to do this so I can't say 100% for sure.